WalterMarch/publish-or-perish/README.md

 ## Backstory

-I've decided there are 3 Pillars of Walter: Learning, Developing, and Writing.
+I've decided there are 3 Pillars of Walter: Learning, Programming, and Writing.
 This repository is all about facilitating the Writing pillar (and, come to think of it, will incorporate the other two pillars as well).

 ## Expected Outcomes